Veyza/dudi-heliocentric/README.md

 adjustments may be necessary for eccentric orbits or ejections near perihelion.

-It's recommended to start with ∆τ = 0.05 and ∆t = 0.1 and to run the command `make select_method` adjusting these values to find the value of ∆τ and ∆t for which the delta-ejection method is recommended.
+It's recommended to start with ∆τ = 0.05 and ∆t = 0.1 and to run the command `make select` adjusting these values to find the value of ∆τ and ∆t for which the delta-ejection method is recommended.
 In this way one secures the optimal ∆τ for future simulations.
 Then start increasing ∆t to identify the limits of delta-ejection and simple expansion methods applicability.